bitmark-inc/docs/pages/bitmark-references/bitmark-cli/quick-setup.md

 ~~~

-The configuration file will have a path osuch as `${XDG_CONFIG_HOME}/bitmark-cli/testing-cli.json` and will look like this:
+The configuration file will have a path such as `${XDG_CONFIG_HOME}/bitmark-cli/testing-cli.json` and will look like this:

 ~~~